Apply colors to data points or series using color rules

 For this example, use the same bar chart setup as in the example above.
 Change the default OrderDate hierarchy level to Month.

-This time, instead of OrderDate, drag the TotalDue measure onto the COLOR field.
+This time, instead of OrderDate, drag the TotalDue measure under COLOR.

 An Auto Color Rule is automatically created and applied to the chart.

-Click the brush icon to the right of COLOR to open the Look tab of PROPERTIES.
+Click the brush icon to the right of COLOR to open the related properties.

 - Click on the plus next to From Value and enter 2000000.
 This will prevent values under 2M from being included in the color rule.